darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 The plot of curve can be displayed by opening the _show curve_ collapsible section.
 In 2-tab mode, this is visible on the _settings_ page; in 3-curve mode, it is available on the _curve_ page.
 It can be a useful tool to learn about the behavior of the curve and the effect of related controls; after some practice, unless large adjustments are made to curve parameters, you may prefer to keep it collapsed most of the time, to save space on the screen.
 The plot is not interactive (does not react to dragging by the mouse, for example); it simply illustrates the effect of the sliders.

 The x-axis of the graph shows the selected input exposure range, measured in EV, with values relative to mid-gray; mid-gray is therefore at the 0 EV mark.
-The y-axis displays the linear output brightness, 18% indicating mid-gray.
+The y-axis displays the linear output value, 18% indicating mid-gray.
 The scaling of the y-axis is not linear; horizontal grid lines help visualise the non-linearity.
 The degree of non-linearity is governed by a gamma value (default: 2.2, so the 18% mid-gray value is about halfway up the y-axis).
 More information on the gamma is provided in the description of the _advanced curve parameters_.

 The curve has 5 important points:
-- The _black and white points_ are at the left and right edges of the graph, respectively; their y values (by default, 0 and 1) can be controlled by the _target black_ and _target white_ sliders in the _advanced_ section.
+- The _black and white points_ are at the left and right edges of the graph, respectively; their linear output values (by default, 0% and 100%) can be controlled by the _target black_ and _target white_ sliders in the _advanced_ section.
 Adjusting those values is rarely needed, although the black point may be raised to give the image a faded look, similar to the _offset_ control in the _look_ section.
 - the _pivot_ is the point around which the curve is built, and is indicated by a dot; by default, its input and output are set to mid-gray (0 EV and 18% on the x and y-axis, respectively).
 The contrast of the curve is set for this point.
 You may want to move this point to match the main subject using the provided picker.
 - _toe and shoulder starting points_: it is possible to maintain a section of constant contrast above and below the pivot point.
 By default, in order to provide the smoothest possible transition, the toe and shoulder starting points are set to the pivot point, effectively removing this section.
 The steepness of the toe and shoulder section has a decisive effect on contrast in shadows and highlights, respectively, and the tool provides detailed control over this behavior, which will be discussed below (see _toe / shoulder power_ and _toe / shoulder start_).